jbemmel/srl-snmp-set/README.md

+NOTE: !!
+This code now requires SR Linux 23.10 or later, older versions no longer supported !!

 # How to use Perl and gNMIc to extend the SR Linux net-snmp module with SET commands to enable/disable interfaces

 Nokia SR Linux comes with an SNMP module based on https://github.com/net-snmp/net-snmp.
 However, the default configuration only supports read access to a small set of OIDs, and sometimes that is not enough.
 Moreover, SR Linux uses a custom built binary at '/opt/srlinux/bin/snmp_server' which is locked down for security purposes; it lacks common modules such as 'exec' or 'pass' to add custom scripts.